sarsony1/react-native-auto-send-sms-dual-sim/README.md

 # react-native-auto-send-sms-dual-sim

-A react native library to automate send sms in dual sim phones
+A react native library to that will enable users to send SMS from custom SIM from React native ( In progress )

 ## Installation